Lew Archer: Recognition

-According to a New York Times article, "some critics ranked him [Macdonald] among the best American novelists of his generation".
-William Goldman of the newspaper's Book Review section wrote that the Archer books were "the finest series of detective novels ever written by an American".
+In the New York Times, biographer Tom Nolan wrote that "some critics ranked him [Macdonald] among the best American novelists of his generation" and included a blurb by William Goldman that the Archer books were "the finest series of detective novels ever written by an American".

 Over his career, Macdonald was presented with several awards, primarily for his Lew Archer series.
 In 1964, the Mystery Writers of America awarded the author the Silver Dagger award for The Chill.
 Ten years later, he received the Grand Master Award from the Mystery Writers of America, and in 1982 he received "The Eye", the Lifetime Achievement Shamus Award from the Private Eye Writers of America.
 In 1982, he was awarded the Robert Kirsch Award (the Los Angeles Times Book Prize) by the Los Angeles Times for "an outstanding body of work by an author from the West or featuring the West."